LoginRadius/docs/content/references/javascript-library/form-library/index.md

 > Note: This function is intended for flows that interact with the Passwordless Login APIs.

-The Verify OTP Login function leverages the [Phone Login Using One Time Passcode API](/references/api/passwordless-login#passwordless-login-phone-verification) which is part of the Passwordless Login APIs to log in a consumer instantly by returning an **access_token** along with the consumer's profile if the token is valid.
+The Verify OTP Login function leverages the <a href="/references/api/passwordless-login#passwordless-login-phone-verification" target="_blank">Phone Login Using One Time Passcode API</a> which is part of the Passwordless Login APIs to log in a consumer instantly by returning an **access_token** along with the consumer's profile if the token is valid.

 Format: